-MTU: Maximum Transmission Unit - you may need to change the MTU for optimal on the Broadband Router.
-It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your
+MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
+1400 is the default MTU.

+MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
+It is not recommended that you change the default MAC $\,$ address unless required by your ISP.
+You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.